lecaillon/Evolve.Doc/content/getting-started/_index.md

 #### MSBuild mode

-**This mode is recommanded for development and CI**.
-Evolve will be executed at build time and automatically ensure your database is up-to-date.
-If the migration fails, the entire MSBuild process is stopped in error.
+**This mode is recommended for development and CI**.
+Evolve will be executed at build time and automatically ensure that your database is up-to-date.
+If the migration fails, the MSBuild process will stop with an error.

 ##### .NET Framework project